salatiel6/pokemon-scouting/README.md

   - Returns full details for all Pokemon that match ANY of the provided types (union semantics).

 - DELETE /pokemon/<id>
-  - Deletes a Pokemon by id (UUID v4).
+  - Deletes a Pokemon by id.
   - Returns 204 on success or 404 if not found.

 Data model (single table)